RyanSusana/elepy-wiki/guides/CUSTOM-VIEWS.md

     }
 }
 ```
+The MarkdownPageView __must__ implement the RestModelView interface from Elepy.
+It has one method: a String that you must return.
+This String is basically the overridden HTML content of your RestModel in your CMS.

 The TemplateCompiler is an uninteresting dependency.
 What it is, is that it looks for a template file in the ClassPath resources and returns it as a String.
 The more interesting thing is the `"custom-models/markdown-page/markdown-edit.html"`.

 It's basically an HTML file that you can find [here](https://github.com/RyanSusana/elepy-docs/blob/master/src/main/resources/custom-models/markdown-page/markdown-edit.peb).